 Climate change is increasing the frequency, intensity, and duration of extreme weather events across the globe.
 Understanding the factors that determine the capacity for different ecological communities to withstand and recover from such events is, therefore, becoming increasingly critical.
 Typhoons are extreme weather events that are generally expected to homogenise ecosystems through structural damage to vegetation and longer-term effects of salinization.
 Given their unpredictable nature, monitoring ecological responses to typhoons is challenging, particularly for mobile taxa such as birds.
 Here, we report spatially variable ecological responses to typhoons across the landscape.
-Using a high-resolution passive acoustic monitoring network across 24 sites on the subtropical island of Okinawa, Japan, we found that typhoons elicit divergent ecological responses among Okinawa’s pristine forests, as indicated by increased spatial variability of biological sound production (biophony) among forested sites.
+Using a high temporal resolution passive acoustic monitoring network across 24 sites on the subtropical island of Okinawa, Japan, we found that typhoons elicit divergent ecological responses among Okinawa’s pristine forests, as indicated by increased spatial variability of biological sound production (biophony) among forested sites.
 However, no such post-typhoon shift in variability was observed among developed urban or agricultural sites.
 This indicates that natural forests have a diversity of pathways through which communities can respond to typhoons, whereas land-use development produces communities more constrained in their disturbance responses.
 Though site-level typhoon impacts on soundscapes and bird detections were not particularly strong, we nevertheless revealed spatial heterogeneity in typhoon responses, owing to the data resolution afforded to us by high resolution monitoring at scale (that is, across multiple sites simultaneously).
 Our findings thus underscore the importance of natural forests in insuring ecosystems against disturbance and demonstrate the potential of landscape-scale acoustic sensor networks for documenting the understudied ecological impacts of unpredictable extreme weather events.